darrylwest/naledi-key-service/documents/use-case.md

 User settings such as email, sms address, etc may be updated the logged in user.

-## Submit a key and recieve an ID
+## Request an encryption key

-An author may submit a key to a specific document and recieve an ID.
-The ID may be passed to another user to enable sharing documents.
+To encrypt a document an author requests a symmetry key from the service by supplying document meta data.
+The server responds is an ID used to identify the document and meta data (title, author, create date, update date, abstract).

 ## Request a Shared Document Key